pedrogh/Test-Automation-Exercise/README.md

 Since the command is mounting your current working directory as a volume all the tests are loaded into the image and all the output files are written into your directory.

 ## Tests report
-When the tests run a report is generated in the directory `cypress\report` which you can open in your browser.
+When the tests run a report is generated in the directory `cypress\report` which you can open with a browser.

 ![Tests report](readme_images/tests_report.png)